Shenandoah, Pennsylvania: Local media

+Education

+The school district is Shenandoah Valley School District.

 Churches

 St Michael Greek Catholic Church (Ruthenian Catholic Church) was first of that denomination in the United States.
 On 21 November 1886, the church was dedicated to Saint Michael the Archangel.
 The new parish was started four years earlier when a group of seventy Galician and Subcarpathian Ruthenian families gathered together and agreed to petition the Ruthenian Catholic Metropolitan of Galicia.

 St. George Lithuanian Roman Catholic Church is the oldest Lithuanian parish in the United States.
 The Lithuanian parish was established in 1872, and the church was built in 1891.
 The church was demolished in 2010 by the decision of Diocese of Allentown and against the wishes of parishioners.

-St. Casimir Roman Catholic Church is listed as one of the oldest Polish parish in the United States.
+St. Casimir Roman Catholic Church is listed as one of the oldest Polish parishes in the United States.